-Forget the headache of heading into NYC—New Jersey’s premiere theater experience is in Newark, at The New Jersey Performing Arts Center or NJPAC.
-You’ll find that NJPAC has everything from family programs to art education programs and free cultural events without the traffic or big city ticket prices and lots of area parking (so much better than the city).
-And if you or your child want to dive further into the arts, NJPAC offers classes and summer camps to enrich their arts experience.
+Forget the headache of heading into NYC—New Jersey’s premier theater experience is in Newark at the New Jersey Performing Arts Center, or NJPAC.
+You’ll find that NJPAC has everything from family programs to art education programs and free cultural events, without the traffic or big-city ticket prices, with lots of area parking (so much better than the city).
+And if you or your child wants to dive further into the arts, NJPAC offers classes and summer camps to enrich their arts experience.
 Read on for more about this cultural icon in New Jersey. (featured photo credit: NJPAC)

 New Jersey Performing Arts Center